 (U.S. Department of Health and Human Services, 2018)

-Patient- and family-centered care intersects with care coordination as a result of nursing’s strong emphasis on providing holistic care.
+Person- and family-centered care intersects with care coordination as a result of nursing’s strong emphasis on providing holistic care.
 Delivering holistic care ensures an unwavering focus on the needs of the patient and family (American Nurses Association, 2012).
 Advocating for and embracing patients and families as active partners in their care is integral for providing quality care.
 Nurses need to acknowledge that patients’ input is invaluable and must include patients and families as partners in decision-making.
 When patients and families are part of the decision-making process, they become more vested in their care, they are incentivized to meet self-care needs and follow through with disease prevention activities (Salmond & Echevarria, 2017).

 An essential part of reaching health outcomes and improved quality of care relies on nurses understanding the care they provide.
 Nurses need to recognize that data influences their care, and healthcare delivery as a whole.
 Understanding key metrics, such as hospital readmissions or infection rates, is an example of how data informs practice.
 Nurses need to use data to improve practice at the individual level, though understanding the data at the population level is how practice evolves (Salmond & Echevarria, 2017).
 Through collaboration with other disciplines and researchers, nurses are able to use data to reach new goals to improve outcomes and quality, reduce cost, and more.